codeswitchstudio/readme-generator/output/READme.md

 ---

-## Contribution Guidelines
+## Contributing

-To contribute to this application, please follow these steps:
+To contribute to this application, please follow these guidelines:
 1. **Fork the Repository**: Click on the "Fork" button at the top right of the repository page to create your own copy.
 2. **Create a Feature Branch**: Switch to a new branch for your feature (git checkout -b 'your feature branch name')